bitovi/use-simple-reducer/CONTRIBUTING.md

 ## Getting Help

-Our forums and Slack (#react channel) are the best places to ask questions.
-The core team regularly checks both and there are other users who generously help others.
+Our Slack (#react channel) are the best places to ask questions.
+The core team regularly checks slack and there are other users who generously help others.

 If you’re interested in contributing to `useSimpleReducer`, the core team is happy to pair with you to fix a bug or write a new feature!
 Please either message us on Slack or the forums.